-During the 2020 fiscal year, six board meetings were held as follows:
+During the 2021 fiscal year, five board meetings were held as follows:

-- four regular quarter-end meetings

-- one budget meeting and
+- four regular quarter-end meetings - one budget and strategy meeting

-- one strategy meeting

 All directors attended all board meetings throughout the year - either in person or via video conferencing.

 Eligible Directors convene in camera sessions at the end of each regular quarter-end board meeting where Mr. Robbins, Mr. Kirk and Mr. Riganelli and other members of management are not in attendance.